Thalamus: Connections

-The thalamus has many connections to the hippocampus via the mammillothalamic tract, this tract comprises the mammillary bodies and fornix.
+The thalamus has many connections to the hippocampus via the mammillothalamic tract.
+This tract comprises the mammillary bodies and fornix.

 The thalamus is connected to the cerebral cortex via the thalamocortical radiations.

 The spinothalamic tract is a sensory pathway originating in the spinal cord.
 It transmits information to the thalamus about pain, temperature, itch and crude touch.
 There are two main parts: the lateral spinothalamic tract, which transmits pain and temperature, and the anterior (or ventral) spinothalamic tract, which transmits crude touch and pressure.

 Function

-The thalamus has multiple functions, generally believed to act as a relay station, or hub, relaying information between different subcortical areas and the cerebral cortex.
+The thalamus has multiple functions, and is generally believed to act as a relay station, or hub, relaying information between different subcortical areas and the cerebral cortex.
 In particular, every sensory system (with the exception of the olfactory system) includes a thalamic nucleus that receives sensory signals and sends them to the associated primary cortical area.

 For the visual system, for example, inputs from the retina are sent to the lateral geniculate nucleus of the thalamus, which in turn projects to the visual cortex in the occipital lobe.
-The thalamus is believed to both process sensory information as well as relay it—each of the primary sensory relay areas receives strong feedback connections from the cerebral cortex.
 Similarly the medial geniculate nucleus acts as a key auditory relay between the inferior colliculus of the midbrain and the primary auditory cortex.
 The ventral posterior nucleus is a key somatosensory relay, which sends touch and proprioceptive information to the primary somatosensory cortex.
+In rodents, proprioceptive information of head and whisker movements is integrated already at the thalamic level.

+The thalamus is believed to both process sensory information as well as relay it—each of the primary sensory relay areas receives strong feedback connections from the cerebral cortex.

-The thalamus also plays an important role in regulating states of sleep and wakefulness.
+The thalamus also plays an important role in regulating states of sleep, and wakefulness.
 Thalamic nuclei have strong reciprocal connections with the cerebral cortex, forming thalamo-cortico-thalamic circuits that are believed to be involved with consciousness.
 The thalamus plays a major role in regulating arousal, the level of awareness, and activity.
 Damage to the thalamus can lead to permanent coma.